 - Motor control to tip the cup.

-- Cognitive development to determine how much to tip the cup in order to drink without spilling.
+- Cognitive development to determine how much to tip the cup to drink without spilling.

 That’s a lot to learn all at once.
 Help your child in the beginning by holding and tipping the cup to their mouth for them, which will help them develop the proper oral skills to drink successfully from a cup first.
 They can learn the tipping motion on their own after you’ve given them pointers.